syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 **HorizontalAlignment**

-Toolip can be positioned horizontally left, right or center to cursor position.
+Tooltip can be positioned horizontally left, right or center to cursor position.
 The following code example explains the positioning of tooltip to the left of the cursor.

 {% tabs %}